Skip to main content

 $ exit

-You will see a lot of verbose logs from sudo as the PAM module goes through the motions.
-This is intended for you to study how the PAM module works.
+You will see verbose logs from sudo as the PAM module processes the request.
+This is intended for you to view how the PAM module works.
 You can disable verbose logging by changing the log_level argument in the PAM configuration.
 For more details, see PAM configuration documentation.